jnozzi/cocoadev.com/markdown/MDFive.md

 ----

-The General/MulleCipher framework has a category on General/NSData to create md5 digests; you can use General/NSString's -dataUsingEncoding: method to convert your string to data and then call that.  -- Bo
+The MulleCipher framework has a category on NSData to create md5 digests; you can use NSString's -dataUsingEncoding: method to convert your string to data and then call that.  -- Bo

 ----